electronstudio/godot_space/docs/tutorial.md

 always accidently select the light.
 I suggest you click the eye icon next to `Light2D` to hide it.
 But don't forget to unhide it once you have finished positioning your sprites!

-In the `main` scene, duplicate the enemy node a few times and try changing the exported variables in the node inspector so they move at different velocities.
+In the `main` scene, duplicate (ctrl-D) the enemy node a few times and try changing the exported variables in the node inspector so they move at different velocities. _Can you make a more deadly enemy this way?_

 Also try changing `Node2D` `Transform` `Rotation`.